YongDeng05/YongDeng05.github.io/_pages/publications.md

 7 .
 Yong Deng and Min Dong, “Optimal Cache Placement for Modified Coded Caching with Arbitrary Cache Size,” in Proc.
 20th IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC), Jul., 2019.

+Network Security and Mechanism Design:
+====
-1. Abdulrahman Alamer, Yong Deng, Guiyi Wei, and Xiaodong Lin, “Collaborative Security in Vehicular Cloud Computing: A Game Theoretic View,” IEEE Network, vol. 32, no. 3, pp. 72-77, Jun.
+1 .
+Abdulrahman Alamer, Yong Deng, Guiyi Wei, and Xiaodong Lin, “Collaborative Security in Vehicular Cloud Computing: A Game Theoretic View,” IEEE Network, vol. 32, no. 3, pp. 72-77, Jun.
 2018.

+2 .
+Abdulrahman Alamer, Yong Deng, and Xiaodong Lin, “A Privacy-Preserving and Truthful Tendering Framework for Vehicle Cloud Computing,” in Proc.
+IEEE International Conference on Communications (ICC), Paris, France, May, 2017.

+3 .
+Abdulrahman Alamer, Yong Deng, and Xiaodong Lin, “Secure and Privacy-Preserving Task Announcement in Vehicular Cloud,” in Proc.
+IEEE International Conference on Wireless Communications and Signal Processing (WCSP), Oct., 2017.

 MANUSCRIPTSUNDER REVIEW